Mount Tabor House Tour

 This walkable, self-guided tour of the Mount Tabor Historic District tour highlights some of Mount Tabor’s most delightful and unique “hidden gardens” and showcases a variety of garden types, plants, and settings.
-Sit a spell and enjoy the view from select period porches and see how they help define the character of our community.
+Sit a spell and enjoy the view from select period porches and see how our porches define the character of our community.

 Porches and gardens can be visited in any order at any time, during the event window, allowing guests to go at their own pace.
 All tours begin at the check-in table located at the Old Firehouse on Simpson Avenue where printed tour booklets with the self-guided map can be picked up or purchased on the day of the tour.
 Box lunches are only available by ordering in advance with your ticket online.

 Encounter the rich heritage of the community by stepping inside a furnished replica Camp Meeting Tent and visiting the remarkable period interior of the Richardson’s home, now a camp meeting cottage museum.
 Inside the historic Tabernacle, you will find displayed a large and diverse quilt show.

 Founded in 1869, the Mount Tabor Historic District embodies the distinctive characteristics of a permanent Methodist Camp Meeting Ground that evolved into a summer residential community.
 Particularly notable is the architecture of the early camp meeting Stick-Style and Gothic Revival-influenced cottages with their prominent steep gables, open porches, and elaborate gingerbread embellishments.